RedisLabs/redislabs-docs/content/rs/databases/import-export/replica-of/create.md

 To enable TLS for Replica Of in the destination database:

-1. From the admin console of the cluster hosting the source database:
+1. From the Cluster Manager UI of the cluster hosting the source database:

     1. Go to **Cluster > Security > Certificates**.